 - Better anticipate the costs of your medical care by learning the facts about Medicare and gynecological exams.
 Find out what's usually covered and what's not.

 Reproductive health is a vital part of women's health at every stage of life.
 Even after menopause, most women still benefit from regular checkups with gynecologists.
-Understanding the rules regarding Medicare and gynecological exams helps you make informed decisions regarding your healthcare.
+Understanding the rules regarding Medicare ob-gyn coverage helps you make informed decisions regarding your healthcare.

 Whether Medicare covers gynecologist visits depends on what services you receive at your doctor's office.
 Typically, a routine gynecologist visit involves a pelvic exam, where the doctor checks your reproductive organs with a manual and visual exam to assess your reproductive health.

 Medicare typically covers one pelvic exam every 24 months, provided you see a gynecologist who accepts Medicare.
 Women who are at high risk for cervical or vaginal cancer and premenopausal women who have had an abnormal Pap test during the previous 36 months can usually receive coverage for annual pelvic exams under Medicare rules.

 Some other tests, examinations and procedures that your gynecologist performs in the office may not be covered.
 You can consult your Medicare plan provider to find out if a particular service is covered.